OlehTsom/OnlineShop/README.md

 # Karma
 Karma is your one-stop destination for all your online clothing shopping needs.
 Whether you're a fashion enthusiast, a trendsetter, or just looking to refresh your wardrobe, Karma is here to make your shopping experience effortless, enjoyable, and rewarding.

 Karma is more than just an online clothing store; it's your fashion companion, helping you make conscious choices and stay in tune with your unique style.
 Experience the future of online clothing shopping with Karma.

+# Technologies used
+- Firebase Auth.
+- Firebase Firestore.
+- Firebase Storage.
+- MVVM & StateFlow.
+- Coroutines.
+- Glide.
+- Navigation component.
+- Kodein Aware(DI).
+- Google Sign-In Manager.
+- Lottie Animation.